jplusc/ObsidianMD_Dracula_x_LYT/README.md

   turn on developer tools ctrl-shift-i
   use pointer tool to see class and current color
   'translucent windows' option threw me off. caused colors to render darker than what they were set as in css and showing as in developer tools
+  todo: find a nice sample .md file to show an updated screenshot.